|Park / Campground||Usage (day use, camping, etc.) - Legend||Opening and Closing|

-Wasaga Beach is not only the longest freshwater beach in the world with 14 km of safe, sandy shore, but the sunsets there are breathtaking.
+- Wasaga Beach is not only the longest freshwater beach in the world with 14 km of safe, sandy shore, but the sunsets are breathtaking.

-Wasaga Beach is the first provincial park in Canada to be awarded the “Blue Flag” designation for its banks management efforts under the international environmental standards.
+- Wasaga Beach is the first provincial park in Canada to be awarded the “Blue Flag” designation under the international environmental standards.
 For more information, visit www.BlueFlag.ca

-The Wasaga Beach visitor center was officially opened in 2012 to commemorate the bicentennial of the War of 1812 and highlight the natural and cultural riches of the Wasaga Beach area.
-The visitor center is the gateway to the Nancy Island Historic Site which features a theater, a museum and a replica of a Great Lakes lighthouse.
+- The Wasaga Beach Welcome Centre was officially opened in 2012 to commemorate the bicentennial of the War of 1812 and highlight the natural and cultural riches of the Wasaga Beach area.
+The Welcome Centre is the gateway to the Nancy Island Historic Site which features a museum, theatre, and a replica of a Great Lakes lighthouse.

-Wasaga Nordic Centre and Trail (summer) - Starting points for hiking trails over 50 km, including the Pine Trail (to do with a trail guide) and sections of the Ganaraska Trail.
+- The Wasaga Nordic & Trail Centre (summer) - Starting points for over 50 km of hiking trails, including sections of the Ganaraska Trail.

-Wasaga Nordic Centre and Trail (in winter) - Opened in winter for cross-country skiing, ski skating and snowshoeing.
-Snacks, selected merchandise rental service and lessons are offered.
+- The Wasaga Nordic & Trail Centre (winter) - Enjoy cross-country skiing, skate skiing, and snowshoeing.
+Snacks, select merchandise, equipment rental service and lessons are offered.